lpil/pog/docs/solving-ssl-issues.md

 certificate can not be verified.

-To make sure your error comes from an CA certificate issue, it's recommended to first test your connection in `pog` with `ssl: pog.SslUnsafe`.
+To make sure your error comes from an CA certificate issue, it's recommended to first test your connection in `pog` with `ssl: pog.SslUnverified`.
 Because of the nature of the setting, if the only error comes from SSL, it should work directly.
 If it does not work, your problem comes from something else.